Skip to content

 bash

-# Make binaries executable
+# Make binary executable

 sudo chmod +x /opt/ppanel/gateway

-# Run server directly
+# Run directly

 cd /opt/ppanel

-# sudo ./gateway
+sudo ./gateway

 Press Ctrl+C to stop.